vicngan/genomic_foundation_ai/README.md

 4.  **Access the Application:**
     Open `http://localhost:5173` in your browser.
 The AI chat assistant will be available in the chat panel.

+### Using the AI Chat Queue

+In the chat panel (`src/components/layout/AIChatPanel.tsx`):

+- Submit a message with Enter or the send button.
+- While the model is still responding, submit more messages and they will be queued.
+- Requests are processed sequentially and each AI reply is inserted after the matching user message.
+- Use the built-in training prompt shortcut buttons for common tasks.
+- Queue status is shown inline (`Idle`, `Processing`, `Queued N`).

 **Note:** For detailed AI integration instructions, troubleshooting, and alternative LLM setups, see [docs/AI_CHAT_INTEGRATION.md](docs/AI_CHAT_INTEGRATION.md).